-This is a tool that you can use to monitor your actual rankings on Google search results pages.
+This is a tool that you can use to monitor your actual search engine rankings on Google search results pages.

 Once registered, you’ll be notified if Google is having a problem indexing your pages and then you can take the necessary action to fix it.

 To make sure Google knows what your whole blog is about, you need to submit a sitemap.

 A sitemap is simply a file containing a list of your site’s URLs that you submit to Google and other search engines.